Mount Roraima: Ecology

 Due to the late exploration of this part of South America and the discovery of new species every year, the flora and fauna here are largely unknown.
 The currently identified species are strongly endemic, especially the fauna, which also puts them at a high risk of extinction.
 The bottom of the cliff at the foot of the mountain is an evergreen rainforest composed of trees 25–45 m high, and some can reach 60 m.
 Vegetation is dominated by Arecaceae and Astragalus.
-The soils on the cliffs are more sandy, the climate is cooler, and the vegetation consists of bromeliads very similar to the Andes.
+The soils on the cliffs are sandier, the climate is cooler, and the vegetation consists of bromeliads very similar to the Andes.
 The vegetation on the plateau is still largely unknown and consists mainly of bare rocks, forests of trees and epiphytes, and wet and dry savannas in the form of swamps.
 It is marked by numerous endemic species, especially carnivorous plants that capture insects, living in sandstone and leaching soils which lack the nitrates necessary for their development.
 There are fewer species in the vicinity of streams and ravines, and the trees are 8–15 m tall and have hard leaves that can adapt to harsh environmental conditions.
 The exposed rocks are occupied by lichens, algae and cyanobacteria.

-Endemic flora includes plants like Orectanthe sceptrum, Sauvagesia imthurnii, Celiantha imthurniana, Roraima marsh pitchers (Heliamphora nutans), Gran Sabana sundew (Drosera felix), Roraima bladderworts (Utricularia quelchii), Roraima "azaleas" (Bejaria imthurnii) and many more.
+Endemic flora include plants like Orectanthe sceptrum, Sauvagesia imthurnii, Celiantha imthurniana, Roraima marsh pitchers (Heliamphora nutans), Gran Sabana sundew (Drosera felix), Roraima bladderworts (Utricularia quelchii), Roraima "azaleas" (Bejaria imthurnii) and many more.

 The fauna at the foot of the mountain are composed of a variety of mammals, and this huge diversity is particularly prominent in the Amazon rainforest, such as sloths, anteaters, tapirs, armadillos, capybaras, opossums, agouti, weasels, raccoons, deer, cougars, and primates such as howler monkeys and capuchins.
 There are hundreds of species of birds, the most common of which include falcons, parrots, and owls.
 Some hummingbirds are endemic to the region.
 Due to low mobility relative to other species, reptiles and amphibians show large differences between individuals found at the bottom and top of Mount Roraima.
 While species inhabiting forests at the foot of the plateau are common, such as green iguanas, pit vipers, coral snakes and pythons, those found at the top are even rarer.
-Cave fauna consists of many species of bats, grasshoppers, spiders and centipedes, but this fragile subterranean ecosystem is being disturbed by surface hikers, organic matter produced by tourists, and explorers over the years.
-Pollutants such as fuel are washed into the ground by rainwater, which leads to the proliferation of microorganisms and causes ecological imbalance.
+Cave fauna consists of many species of bats, grasshoppers, spiders and centipedes.

-Endemic species include rodents such as the Roraima climbing mouse (Rhipidomys macconnelli roraimae) or the rarer Roraima mouse (Podoxymys roraimae), as well as many birds such as the Greater flowerpiercer (Diglossa major) or the two subspecies of sparrow, Zonotrichia capensis roraimae and Zonotrichia capensis macconelli.
+Endemic species include rodents, such as the Roraima climbing mouse (Rhipidomys macconnelli roraimae) or the rarer Roraima mouse (Podoxymys roraimae), as well as many birds such as the Greater flowerpiercer (Diglossa major) or the two subspecies of sparrow, Zonotrichia capensis roraimae and Zonotrichia capensis macconelli.
 One of the most well known endemic species is the Roraima toad (Oreophrynella quelchii).